antoninomodica/critical-mass/README.md

 - external objects library **spat** by IRCAM.
 Download https://forum.ircam.fr/projects/detail/spat/

 ## Usage
+### Starting the software
+After installing the latest version of Max and Spat, double click on the desired version of the synthesizer (either the binaural or 8-channel variant).

 ### File Selection and Presets
 Files can be selected either via the "Select folder" button and dropdown menu combination, or by dragging and dropping.
 By highlighting a slice of the waveform it is possible to choose which section of the file is going to be used for the sound generation.